Level 3 Outdoor Education

 Teacher in Charge: Mr T. Speers

 This course will expand on, and extend the skills gained in OED 2.
 The course will focus on developing interpersonal and leadership skills through practical application.
 Students will use current outdoor education theory and apply critical thinking skills.
-The course is internally assessed through achievement standards with 15 credits available during the year.
+The course is internally assessed through achievement standards.

 OED3 provides a clear vocational pathway to Outdoor Leadership/Education or Tourism Management tertiary courses and is a UE approved subject.

 Students will be involved in activities such as tramping, orienteering, sea kayaking, rock climbing, and mountain biking